 As part of the commemoration of the 50th anniversary of Hawai‘i’s statehood (1959), a giant mosaic mural featuring artwork by students nationwide is located at Daniel K. Inouye International Airport between Lobbies 5 and 6.
 Made up of over 8,000 unique images, the mural was created as a lasting tribute to our state.

 Founded in Honolulu on January 15, 1952, the Pacific Asia Travel Association (PATA) is committed to the development, growth, value and quality of travel and tourism to and within the Pacific Asia area.
 The more than 2,000 PATA member organizations and 20,000 PATA chapter members worldwide are dedicated to the enhancement of living standards worldwide.
 Annually they honor in the Gallery of Legends those individuals whose contributions, leadership and vision, and who have enhanced the quality of community life in the Pacific Asia region and throughout the world.
-The Gallery of Legends in located on the north side of the open air walkway to the Central Concourse.
+The Gallery of Legends in located on the north side of the open air walkway to the E Gates.

 A display showing a model of the PN-9 Navy aircraft that John Rodgers and his crew flew on the first Trans-Pacific flight in 1925 is located on the south side of the E Gates near Dewar’s Restaurant.